How ChessGate's AI Personalities Work

 What it measures: How much a move improves the position's "harmony" — the coordination between your pieces.

 Each personality values these metrics differently.
-Tal values initiative and king_safety (of the opponent).
-Karpov values pawn_structure and space_advantage.
+Tal values initiative and opponent king safety.
+Karpov values pawn structure and space advantage.

 What it measures: Does this move match known rules about the player's style?